harrior/patient-manager/README.md

 ### Overview

 The API provides CRUD operations for managing patient data in the database.
 It allows users to create, read, update, and delete patient records.
-The API has a single endpoint: `/rpc`.
+The API has a single endpoint: `/rpc` and receives `POST` requests only.

 ### Request and Response Formats, Status Codes, and Errors
 #### Request Format